 Our cost of license and subscription revenue primarily consists of personnel costs for our production services employees, cloud infrastructure costs, amortization of our acquired intangible assets, and royalty fees paid to third parties.
-Our cost of minimum costs for our professional service employees, third-party contractors, and travel-related costs.
+Our cost of maintenance revenue primarily consists of personnel costs for our technical support team.
+Our cost of services revenue primarily consists of personnel costs for our professional service employees, third-party contractors, and travel-related costs.
 In instances where we have primary responsibility for the delivery of services, subcontractor fees are expensed as cost of services revenue.
 In each case, personnel costs include salaries, bonuses, benefits, and stock-based compensation.

-We allocate overhead such as information technology support, information security, facilities, and other administrative costs to all functional departments based on headcount.
-As such, these general overhead expenses are reflected in cost of revenue and each functional operating expense.
+We allocate overhead such as facilities, information technology support, information security, and other administrative costs to all functional departments based on headcount.
+As such, these overhead expenses are reflected in cost of revenue and each functional operating expense.
+Overhead expenses have increased primarily due to the costs related to our new headquarters and additional information security requirements as we transition to the cloud.